rundeck/docs/docs/learning/howto/configure-gcp-plugins.md

 [Read more about Google Cloud here.](https://cloud.google.com/docs/overview)

-This How To will highlight some of the key steps to configuring the Google Cloud plugins included in our Rundeck Enterprise version.
+This How To will highlight some of the key steps to configuring the Google Cloud plugins included in our Process Automation version.
 The background for these steps is covered in detail on Google's support site here: [Creating and Managing Service Account Keys](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).

 ## Pre-Requisites

-This How To is based on the Rundeck Enterprise [Welcome Projects](/learning/howto/welcome-project-starter.md).
+This How To is based on the Process Automation [Welcome Projects](/learning/howto/welcome-project-starter.md).

 - Rundeck Welcome Project version 1.5<br>
-    _(Rundeck Enterprise 3.4.4 is min product version)_
+    _(Process Automation 3.4.4 is min product version)_
 - Administrative access to a Google Cloud environment
 - Create at least one [Virtual Machine Instance](https://cloud.google.com/compute/docs/instances) and note which _Zone_ it is created in.